Skip to content

 Was the follow-up of the subjects complete and accurate?

-13 of those randomised to placebo or treatment group were found to have no primary outcome recorded at 1 month and were therefore not included in the complete case analysis.
-In additions, 14 participants received less than all 10 required doses of the study drug and 5 participants receiving more than 10 doses of a study drug.
-One participant was diagnosed with leukaemia and was lost to follow up in terms of primary and secondary outcomes.
+13 of those randomised to placebo or treatment group were found to have no primary outcome recorded at 1 month and were, therefore, not included in the complete case analysis.
+In addition, 14 participants received less than all 10 required doses of the study drug, and 5 participants received more than 10 doses of a study drug.
+One participant was diagnosed with leukaemia and was lost to follow-up in terms of primary and secondary outcomes.

 What were the results?

-Despite the insufficient sample size this study suggested there is no more than a marginal likelihood that prednisolone is beneficial when used in Bell’s palsy in children.
+Despite the insufficient sample size, this study suggested that there is no more than a marginal likelihood that prednisolone is beneficial when used in children with Bell’s palsy.

 Do you believe the results?